artsy/eigen/docs/testing.md

 ## Test helpers and wrappers, when to use them, and good examples

-- `TestRendered` is a component we create, using the component we want to test.
-We use a TestRendered when for example we want to create a mock query.
+- `TestRenderer` is a component we create, using the component we want to test.
+We use a TestRenderer when for example we want to create a mock query.
 We don't always need to use a test renderer.

 New fashion: You can use useLazyLoadQuery inside a TestRendered which is the new relay hooks way for querying data and the way we generally want to swift towards.